MicrosoftDocs/microsoft-365-docs/copilot/microsoft-365-copilot-requirements.md

 ## License requirements

+You can find the list of eligible base licenses in the [Microsoft Copilot for Microsoft 365 service description guide](/office365/servicedescriptions/office-365-platform-service-description/microsoft-365-copilot).

-Microsoft Copilot for Microsoft 365 users require a license for Microsoft 365 E3, E5, A3, or A5 faculty, and a license for Microsoft Copilot for Microsoft 365.
-You can use the [Microsoft Copilot for Microsoft 365 setup guide](https://admin.microsoft.com/Adminportal/Home?Q=learndocs#/modernonboarding/microsoft365copilotsetupguide) in the Microsoft 365 admin center to assign the required licenses to users.
+You can then use the [Microsoft Copilot for Microsoft 365 setup guide](https://admin.microsoft.com/Adminportal/Home?Q=learndocs#/modernonboarding/microsoft365copilotsetupguide) in the Microsoft 365 admin center to assign the required licenses to users.
 For more information, see [Assign licenses to users in the Microsoft 365 admin center](/microsoft-365/admin/manage/assign-licenses-to-users).

 ## Conditional Access